corda/corda-solutions/bn-apps/cordapp-updates-distribution/README.md

 ### Asynchronous invocations

-Maven Resolver over Corda-based transports should always be invoked from a *non-flow thread* when used *inside Corda flows*.
+Maven Resolver over Corda-based transports should always be invoked from a *non-flow thread* when used *inside Corda Flows*.
 This is because, under the hood Corda-based transports start a separate flow (which starts in a different from the calling thread) for data transfer to prevent Maven Resolver internals from being checkpointed as they are not `@Suspendable`.
-As Corda OS flows engine is single-threaded, invoking the transports synchronously would result into a deadlock, when the calling flow would be indefinitely waiting for the transport flow to finish while the transport flow would be indefinitely waiting for the calling flow to finish to be able to start.
+As Corda OS flows engine is single-threaded, invoking the transports synchronously would result into a deadlock, where the calling flow would be indefinitely waiting for the transport flow to finish while the transport flow would be indefinitely waiting for the calling flow to finish to be able to start.

 This behaviour is handled by CorDapp Distribution Service internally and is transparent to the end user.